Publishing overview

 Important

-When you publish from the Editor, your site will publish to both the webflow.io staging subdomain and any custom domain(s) you’ve added to your site.
+When you publish from the Legacy Editor, your site will publish to both the webflow.io staging subdomain and any custom domain(s) you’ve added to your site.
 To publish changes only to your staging domain, publish from Site actions in your site or from Site settings.

 You can edit your subdomain in the webflow.io domain field under Site settings > Publishing tab > Staging.